Eagles outlast Josh Allen and Bills in rainy win, keep NFC’s No. 2 seed in play

 The Eagles were the more physical team.
 On the play following Carter’s sack, Reed Blankenship crashed down on a short pass to Shakir over the middle and stuffed him, forcing the Bills to go three-and-out.

 Late in the third quarter, the Eagles defense bent but didn’t break.
-Quinyon Mitchell had a shaky drive, getting flagged for defensive pass interference and then conceding a 32-yard catch at the hands of wide receiver Terrell Shavers to the Eagles’ 7-yard line.
+Quinyon Mitchell had a shaky drive, getting flagged for pass interference and then conceding a 32-yard catch at the hands of wide receiver Terrell Shavers to the Eagles’ 7-yard line.

 The Eagles didn’t blink and mustered a goal-line stand.
 On third-and-goal from the 2, Marcus Epps stuffed Cook for a loss of a yard.
 Allen attempted to scramble on the ensuing fourth down, but Zack Baun tackled him short of the goal line to force a turnover on downs.

 Allen wasn’t finished making costly plays.
 On the Bills’ next possession, on third-and-8 from the Eagles’ 27, Hunt sacked Allen for a loss of 19 yards.
-The 24-year-old outside linebacker’s play pushed the Bills out of field goal range and forced them to punt.
+The 24-year-old outside linebacker’s play pushed the Bills out of field-goal range and forced them to punt.

 The Bills had opportunity after opportunity to mount their comeback.
-Josh Allen tried to pull it off with his arm, going 23-for-35 for 262 yards, his fifth-best performance in terms of passing yards this season.
+Allen tried to pull it off with his arm, going 23-for-35 for 262 yards, his fifth-best performance in terms of passing yards this season.
 Still, the Eagles defense prevented Buffalo from scoring on four of their six drives in the second half, leading to the Bills’ second home loss of the season.

 “We’re just resilient,” Hunt said.
 “We trust each other, no matter what, the ups and downs.
 Nobody gets to bickering on the sideline.
 We know it’s a close game.
 We’re built for close games.
 So we just keep playing football.”